 A downloadable quarantine guide is available for all visitors.

 Testing & Quarantine Upon Return

-This is fairly easy in French Polynesia, as PCR tests are provided on the main island of Tahiti at a cost of 17,100 XPF ($212) with results within 24 hours.
+If you need to find a test, this is fairly easy in French Polynesia, as PCR tests are provided on the main island of Tahiti at a cost of 5,700 XPF ($67) with results within a few hours.
 The full list of labs is available on the COVID-19 Travel Information for The Islands of Tahiti.
 Most resorts also offer COVID-19 testing directly.